Freakdog: Production

 Although set in the United States, the film was shot on location in Belfast, Northern Ireland.

 Reception

 The film received a limited cinema release and reviews of the film were generally poor.

-Rotten Tomatoes gave it only 8% based on 13 reviews.
+Writing for Dread Central, Johnny Butane rated it 2.5/5 stating in the conclusion of his review that it is "a good rental if nothing else jumps out at you, but don’t go out of your way for it."
+On Time Out magazine, Nigel Floyd wrote that "Shrooms director Paddy Breathnach still hasn't the foggiest idea of how to make a horror."

+Peter Bradshaw of The Guardian rated it 1/5 stars and described the film as "a very ordinary, conventional, by-the-numbers creepfest without any dark spark."
+On Metro News (UK), Larushka Ivan-Zadeh rated it 1/5 stars writing that "big on yawns and short on screams, no cliché is left unharvested."

 Release

 The film premiered on 22 August 2008 as part of the UK Fright Fest.

 Home media

 The DVD and Blu-ray was released on 10 February 2009 in the United States.
 In the UK and Ireland, the film was released on 3 July 2009 as Red Mist.